Parish-Lab/Bergman-Variations-578/README.md

 ```

 Executing this command in the top-level repository directory of your clone will
-generate the file `pbenzyne-nicsviz.xyz`, with the following contents:
+generate the file `samples/pbenzyne-nicsviz.xyz`, with the following contents:

 ```
 13